Related: How to Get CE, CEU, CLE & CME Accredited and Link Directory

 6. Execute A Technology Test

 Before going live, run through everything during a tech-run with your Continuing Education platform and service provider. .
-Test every interactive element – from engagement polls to knowledge checks to speaker introductions.
+Test every interactive element – engagement polls, knowledge checks, and speaker introductions.

 Be sure to choose a CE provider that handles post-event quizzes, surveys and certificate delivery..
 A smooth tech experience keeps your learners focused on what matters: learning.